nygeek/drive_inspector/README.md

 ### Operators:

   * --stat -    Pretty-print the JSON metadata structure associated with a node.
   * --ls -      Display the name of a node.
+If the node is a folder, show its contents.
   * --find -    Display the tree of nodes underneath a node.
   * --showall - List all of the nodes in My Drive.
   * --newer -   List all of the nodes whose modification date is newer than the argument supplied.

 ### Modfiers: